 "I'd be in my room in front of the mirror and dance and sing for hours.
 I sang on it until I broke the thing," she recalls.
 "I just always had a lot of energy and loved putting on a show."

 Drawn to music at an early age, Onyenucheya was in awe of stars such as Michael Jackson, Whitney Houston, and Mariah Carey.
 "There were all these icons at their peak when I was little.
 They just sort of captured me and I thought, 'This is what I want to do.'"

 Onyenucheya's "debut performance" was at her older brother's graduation from preschool.
 "I was so scared," she says.
 "Then I did it and my mom was so happy.
 That was the moment that I realized: 'Oh my God.
-People actually really like .'"
+People actually really like [when I sing].'"

 Though she's come a long way since singing for her brother's classmates, even today, the professional music major gets pre-performance jitters.
 "I still get nervous," admits Onyenucheya, a seventh-semester professional music major and voice principal.

 Always interested in contemporary music, rather than jazz or classical styles, Onyenucheya—who attended high school across from the Juilliard School at Fiorello H. La Guardia High School of Music, Art, and Performing Arts—was thrilled when she found out about Berklee.
 "I looked at what Berklee offered and I thought, 'I love contemporary music and I want to focus on that and see what I can do in that realm.'
 Because of that, I thought, 'I have to see what this school is about.'
 I got super excited."